PaulKinlan/paul.kinlan.me/content/2016-11-22-face-detection.markdown

 #### Web API

-Now that we can get ubiqutiy accross all platforms it is possible to utilise the underlying system API when it is availble.
+Now that we can get ubiquity across all platforms it is possible to utilise the underlying system API when it is available.

-I think this is an interesting API to bring to the platform and it certainly opens up a range of possibilities, specifically for me this is about vastly increasing the performance of object detection on the web by using the underlying system as opposed to pure javascript and this is why I am looking forward to the barcode detection API as it will greatly increase the performance of my [QR Scanner Web app](https://qrsnapper.appspot.com/) whilst at the same time reducing the complexity of the application.
+I think this is an interesting API to bring to the platform and it certainly opens up a range of possibilities, specifically for me this is about vastly increasing the performance of object detection on the web by using the underlying system as opposed to pure javascript and this is why I am looking forward to the bar-code detection API as it will greatly increase the performance of my [QR Scanner Web app](https://qrsnapper.appspot.com/) whilst at the same time reducing the complexity of the application.